sebsciarra/HugoWebsite/content/technical_content/svd/index.md

   </div>
     <img src="images/pca_biplot.png" width="80%" height="80%">
   <div class="figNote">
     <span><em>Note. </em>Biplot shows rotated loadings and rotated principal component scores.
 The vectors represent the loadings of cabernet sauvignon, champagne, merlot, and rosé onto each of the principal axes and the dots represent each wine drinker's principal component score.
 The first principal axis (x-axis) represents *celebratory wine drinking* as it has high loadings with champagne and rosé.
-The second principal axis (y-axis) represents *dinner wine drinking* as it has high loadings with cabernet sauvignon and merlot.</span>
+The second principal axis (y-axis) represents *dinner wine drinking* as it has high loadings with cabernet sauvignon and merlot.
+The Python code below in lines x<a href="#440">440--490</a> produces this plot. </span>
   </div>
 </div>